 Vanessa Bryant is the named plaintiff in a wrongful death lawsuit filed in Los Angles County Superior Court against Island Express Helicopters and the estate of Ara Zobayan, the pilot who died in the crash.

-Because the issues in this wrongful death case are so well-known to so many of us, I thought there might be some wisdom in breaking down the claim and how this case will play out and why I would have waited to file this lawsuit.
+Because the issues in this wrongful death case are so well-known to so many of us, I thought there might be some wisdom in breaking down the claim, how this case will play out, and why I would have waited to file suit.
 I also talk about the differences if Maryland law applied to this case.

 Allegations in the Wrongful Death Complaint

-Vanessa Bryant’s wrongful death complaint is based on allegations that the accident was the direct result of negligent and reckless operation by the helicopter pilot Zobayan.
-Zobayan had years of experience as a helicopter pilot and had flown for Kobe Bryant numerous times before the accident.
+Vanessa Bryant’s wrongful death complaint is based on allegations that the accident directly resulted from negligent and reckless operation by the helicopter pilot Zobayan.
+He had years of experience as a helicopter pilot and had flown for Kobe numerous times before the accident.
 However, the lawsuit claims that on the day of the ill-fated flight (January 26) Zobayan negligently failed to “monitor and assess the weather” and that this negligence ultimately resulted in the helicopter plunging 1,200 feet into the hills outside Los Angeles.

 Why the Timing of This Lawsuit Is Not Productive

-Sometimes, lawyers race to file premature lawsuits because there are many possible victims and filing a lawsuit first is a path to both attention and getting other clients.
+Sometimes, lawyers race to file premature lawsuits because there are many possible victims, and filing suit first is a path to both attention and getting other clients.
 Obviously, this was not an issue in this case.